The Car Connection Toyota Prius Prime Overview

 Toyota is including a comprehensive suite of electronic active-safety features in every Prius Prime.
 Those include forward-collision warnings with automatic emergency braking, adaptive cruise control, lane-departure warnings, and automatic high beams.
 In addition, Toyota adds blind-spot monitors and rear cross-traffic alert to the Prime Advanced, the highest of three trim levels.

 The Prius Prime is offered in three trim levels, with the Prius Prime Plus as the base and the mid-level Prius Prime Premium as the likely volume seller.
 The base car comes with cloth-covered heated front seats, heated mirrors, steering-wheel audio controls, and navigation.
-The Premium trim adds the 11.6-inch vertical touchscreen display, an 8-way power adjustable driver's seat with power lumbar adjustment, and a Qi wireless charging pad, among other features.
+The Premium trim adds the 11.6-inch vertical touchscreen display, an eight-way power adjustable driver's seat with power lumbar adjustment, and a Qi wireless charging pad, among other features.

 The top Prime Advanced trim adds a heated steering wheel, rain-sensing wipers, an auto-dimming rear-view mirror, LED fog lights, remote activation of climate control via mobile-phone app, and a color head-up display for speed, vehicle information, and navigation instructions.